 Moderation: SGM Working Group

-The concept of 7 levels of validation has been previously presented at NAFEMS events, and will be incorporated into future publications.
-But how it is working for users in industry?
-This workshop will look at real-life example of end-user validation efforts , looking at what worked well, and where there is most room for improvement.
+There are several sources of guidance for verification and validation of engineering simulation, including the NAFEMS ESQMS and the seven levels of validation concept that has been previously been presented at NAFEMS events.
+But how effective is this guidance for real validation activities in industry?
+This workshop will look at real-life examples of end-user validation efforts, looking at what worked well, and where there may be room for improvement.

 In this session we’ll cast a reflective gaze on the evolution of Computational Fluid Dynamics (CFD) over the last 100 years and try to imagine what the future might hold for the discipline.
 To illustrate the evolution of CFD during the last century, NAFEMS CFD Working Group has constructed a timeline detailing the chronology of key contributions, starting with Lewis Fry Richardson (LFR) and his seminal work ‘Weather Prediction by Numerical Process’, which was published in 1922.
 In fact, there are several strands to the timeline representing the contributions from physical/fluid-dynamic, mathematical, numerical/ computational, algorithmic, and technological (computer) developments.
 The timeline will be presented and discussed, and delegates will be invited to volunteer their own thoughts and contributions.
 A structured open discussion will also consider the major issues for CFD in the current day, and speculate how CFD may evolve over the coming twenty years.